Resources and tips.

 - Once you secure an agent, the agent uses his/her contacts and knowledge of the industry to sell the book to an editor (not “a publisher” — it is individual editors who work at publishing houses who actually acquire, i.e. buy, books for that publishing house.
 At that point you’re in a whole world of offers, contracts, world rights, and other publishing deal wonkery.
 I am not the person to ask about that stuff.
 That’s what your agent is for.

 - I am sad that I have to add this, but I feel like I do.
 Do not, because you want to get published, google “How to get published!” and then publish with the first link that comes up.
 There are tons of scammers online, and in the real world, who love to take money from idealistic writers who just want to see their books in print.
 Remember Yog’s Law: “Money flows TOWARD the writer.”
 That means you do NOT pay to be published.
 You do not pay an agent (they make their money on commission, i.e. WHEN YOUR BOOK SELLS AND NOT BEFORE.
 You do not pay an editor.
 You do not pay a publisher.
 You do not participate in “shared-risk” publishing.
 If you’re thinking about an agent or a publisher, head over to Absolute Write’s “Bewares and Background checks” section and see what other people have to say about them.
-You can also check the “Preditors and Editors” site.
-If an agent or publisher is “not recommended” it’s a safe bet you shouldn’t work with them.
-And read this.
+You can also check Writer Beware's Alerts for Writers section.
+If an agent or publisher is not recommended, it’s a safe bet you shouldn’t work with them.

 Read this.
-And then this.
 And then this, which breaks down advances and royalties and how they work.
 Here is also an excellent essay by Jeanine Frost on how writers get paid, how much they can expect to get paid, and when to quit your day job.